 top of page

-Prediction Error as the trigger for Learning
+Prediction Error as a driver for Learning

-LIEGES Predictive Processing Model 250915.jpg
+DICE Predictive Processing Model 251227.jpg

 click on this email link to arrange a free, no-obligation meeting.